meanturtle/DattoRMM-Alert-HaloPSA/README.md

 This is the ID of the ticket type you would like tickets created as in Halo.
 You can get this from /config/tickets/tickettype by clicking on the type and looking in the URL

 #### HaloReocurringStatus
-This is the status you would like to set tickets to if they reoccur.
+This is the status you would like to set tickets to if they reoccur. - Broken - Sets Ticket to in progress and assigns the api user

+### HaloClosed

 ## Installation
 To Deploy you can click the below button and then configure the settings as detailed above.